jedisct1/draft-denis-xet/draft-denis-xet.md

 Corporate proxies and other intermediaries MAY cache XET traffic.

 Pre-signed URLs include authentication in the URL itself, allowing unauthenticated intermediaries to cache responses.

-However, reconstruction API requests include Bearer tokens in the `Authorization` header and SHOULD NOT be cached by intermediaries (the `private` directive prevents this).
+However, reconstruction API requests include authentication tokens and SHOULD NOT be cached by intermediaries.

 # Security Considerations {#security-considerations}